 Matthew Hall performs frequently in and around Boston as a solo harpsichord and organ recitalist and with the chamber ensemble Musical Offering.
 He is a frequent guest with the Montréal-based Ensemble 1729.

-Last season’s highlights include performances of Brandenburg 5 in Boston, a recital on the antique harpsichords of the Flint Collection in Wilmington, DE, and nine performances with SoHIP around greater Boston.
-His interpretation of Brandenburg 5 was praised as a “beautifully virtuosic soliloquy” delivered with “perfect elegance and control” (Arts First Review).
+His interpretation of Bach has been praised as a “beautifully virtuosic soliloquy” delivered with “perfect elegance and control” (Arts First Review).
 He has also received praise for his “lively…and adventurous” playing (Boston Musical Intelligencer) and his “wonderful understanding of the subtlety and expressive potential of the French style” (Arts Boston).

 In addition to his performing activities, Matthew is an editorial assistant at the Packard Humanities Institute, Cambridge, publishers of C.P.E.
 Bach: The Complete Works.
 He teaches courses on music history and repertoire at The Cambridge Center for Adult Education, and contributes to Harpsichord & Fortepiano magazine and Early Music Performer.
 He is also the founder and executive director of Ad Parnassum, Inc., a non-profit organization which seeks to engage the public in early music and other classical music idioms in ways that go beyond the traditional concert-going experience.